 Place in the fridge to set (approx. 10 minutes)

-Tip: Pay attention the the top edges of your Pokeball as these will be easier to stick together if they are a bit thicker.
+Tip: Pay attention to the top edges of your Pokeball as these will be easier to stick together if they are a bit thicker.

 Return to the fridge for a further 5-10 minutes till fully set

 To remove your Pokeballs from the mold, you’ll need to peel the silicone away from the edges of each sphere.
 Be warned, these might ‘pop’ out at you so be ready to catch them!

 Pair each white half-sphere with a red half-sphere and fill one side with mini m&m’s, nerds or any small candy you like.
 If you are using a cardboard Pokemon character, add this now.